mccahim2/jupyterbookgit/.ipynb_checkpoints/intro-checkpoint.md

 The smallest study uses 15 participants while the biggest study uses 162 participants.
 :::

+The datasets below used various different pay off schemes

+The data is gathered from independent studies

 Here is a list of the data sets being used for the assignment:

 | Study                  | Number of participants | Number of trials |